Blog Episode 21 - Communication: Activating Your Prayer Shield

 Setting Clear Expectations

 When you're bringing someone onto your prayer shield, take time to define what that means.
 Explain that you're not asking for friendly check-ins.
 You're inviting them into a position of spiritual responsibility, one that involves listening to God on your behalf and standing guard.
-I simply call that keeping you on their radar as an intercessor.
-But that doesn't mean they have to pray for you every day, although some will.
-It is a serious role whereby you are delegating authority to them to cover your concerns in prayer.
+I simply call that keeping you on their spiritual radar as an intercessor.
+It's a serious role, but it doesn't mean they have to pray for you every day.
+What you're actually doing is delegating authority to them to cover your concerns in prayer — and that's worth pausing on for a moment.

-And I want to say something about that authority piece, because it matters more than most people realize.
-As you're organizing your own shield, remember that authority on earth mirrors authority in heaven.
-When you officially invite someone into this role, you're delegating authority to cover you intentionally.
-That commissioning actually increases the power of their intercession.
+Authority on earth mirrors authority in heaven.
+When you officially invite someone into this role, that commissioning increases the power of their intercession.
 This isn't just a relational nicety.
 It's a spiritual reality.
 You are authorizing them to stand in the gap for you, and heaven recognizes that.

-Here's what your intercessors need to know up front:
+So here's what your intercessors need to know up front.

-The role.
 They're intercessors, not advisors.
 Not therapists.
 Not fixers.
 Remember my husband's story?
 He needed prayer.
 What he got was pressure.
-When people understand that their job is to take your situation to God, not to solve it for you, everything shifts.
+When people understand that their job is to take your situation to God and not to solve it for you, everything shifts.
 Prayer becomes a conversation between them and the Lord on your behalf, not a consulting engagement with you.
-Although this is true, it is also true that God will speak to them on your behalf, and that is a beautiful dynamic.
+And this is where it gets beautiful — God will speak to them on your behalf.
+That's not a side benefit.
+That's the whole point.

-The term.
-I assure them from the start that the commitment is only for one year.
+They also need to know there's no quota.
+They don't have to commit to praying a set amount of time, or even daily.
+Simply staying mindful of you and remaining receptive to Holy Spirit nudges for strategic, timely intercession is the whole assignment.
+And the term is one year.
 To keep things simple, everyone's term ends at the same time each year, regardless of when they joined.
 I never want one of these precious ones to feel stuck or obligated.
-Priorities shift, schedules fill up, and relationships change.
-Sometimes, an intercessor may go through a rough season, and adding my challenges to their own struggles is just too much for them.
+Priorities shift, schedules fill up, relationships change.
+Sometimes an intercessor goes through a rough season of their own, and adding my challenges to their struggles is just too much for them.
+The one-year structure gives everyone an honorable exit if they need it.

-Let me share an example of where feedback from an intercessor mattered.
+Let me tell you about a moment when this mattered deeply to me.
 A few months ago, I was serving on mission in Brazil.
 Before a specialized assignment, while resting in bed, I felt an energized hand lay upon my chest for several seconds, a sensation I had never experienced before.
-I believed it was an angel!
-One of my intercessors, unaware of what happened, sent me this message: “The Lord brings help from the unseen realm when you don’t even know you need it.
-Heaven’s angels have been really busy these days.”
-Her astute listening on my behalf brought definitive clarity to my experience in the field.
-Input from intercessors is invaluable!
+I believed it was an angel.
+One of my intercessors, completely unaware of what had happened, sent me this message: "The Lord brings help from the unseen realm when you don't even know you need it.
+Heaven's angels have been really busy these days."

-When you communicate these things clearly up front, people feel safe saying yes.
+When you communicate all of this clearly up front, people feel safe saying yes.
 They know what they're signing up for.
 And you've just prevented the three biggest reasons prayer shields collapse: wrong expectations, unclear roles, and unspoken assumptions.

 Keeping Your Shield Alive